 Art Jameel’s mandate includes excavating, documenting — and playing a role in creating — cultural histories of the GCC and wider Middle East.
-The Jameel Arts Centre, Dubai, due to open in the winter of 2018, will include an open access arts library and research centre, designed to include books, papers, theses, artists’ archives, and ephemera.
+Jameel Arts Centre, Dubai, opened in November, 2018 includes an open access arts library and research centre, designed to include books, papers, theses, artists’ archives, and ephemera.
 The arts library will be a place to access, analyse, and build art histories of the Gulf region and beyond, and also offering local audiences access to information on international artists.

 The current Research Studio, the first in a series titled Annotations, focusses on the dynamic period of the early 1980s in the UAE and, in particular, on the collaborative, multidisciplinary stance taken by artists, poets, playwrights, theatre directors and writers at that time.